davidchang/davidandsuzi.com/about.md

 ## David and Suzi

-We are currently living in South Seattle and worshiping at [Chinese Southern Baptist Church](http://csbcseattle.org/english/) in the International District.
+We are currently living in South Seattle.
 We just celebrated our five year anniversary.
 Throughout the week, you'll find us hanging out at home with our friends, working out, and being a part of our church community.
 A good weekend consists of a productive morning, brunch somewhere like the [London Plane](http://www.thelondonplaneseattle.com/home) or the [Barking Frog](https://www.willowslodge.com/barking_frog/), walking around the city, and a coffeeshop like [Ada's](http://www.seattletechnicalbooks.com/) or [Caffe Vita](http://www.caffevita.com/).

+In mid-2018, we welcomed our first daughter into the family.
+So now we spend a lot of time hanging out with her and introducing her to new things, and I drink about twice as much coffee as before.
+I briefly considered buying davidandsuzi.family.

 ## David